habibwebdev/laravelapiwithreact/README.md

    1. create the route to delete the student from database
    2. create the destroy function inside the StudentControlller to delete the student
    3. complete the delete functionality of student into frontend
+9. Install Sweet Alert into the frontend
+   1. npm install sweetalert --save
+   2. Integrate the sweet alert into all the screens created on the frontend with the message from backend